 Although rooted in Tejano _ the bouncy mixture of traditional Mexican music with German polka _ Selena drew together many Latino musical styles that earned her legions of fans in the United States, Mexico and other countries.

 Selena was one of the hottest-selling Tejano singers and expected by many to cross over into mainstream pop with the release of her first CD in English.
 Only four songs on the English release were finished when she died, her father said.

 The suspect, Yolanda Saldivar, was being held in lieu of $100,000 bail on a murder charge after police found her in a pickup truck, holding a gun to her head, outside the motel where Selena was shot.
 She surrendered after a long standoff.
 Her arraignment was scheduled for today.

-Saldivar, who founded Selena's fan club, was accused by Selena's family of embezzling money from the club and possibly also from a San Antonio boutique and salon owned by the singer.
-She allegedly asked Selena to come to the motel after the singer's family confronted her about the money.
+Saldivar, who founded Selena’s fan club, was accused by Selena’s family of embezzling money from a San Antonio boutique and salon owned by the singer.
+She allegedly asked Selena to come to the motel after the singer’s family confronted her about the money.